 Overview

 CarePortal is a Care-Sharing Technology that drives action for kids and families in crisis.
-The result of this is a network of diverse organizations and individuals, each playing a key role that empowers this critical mission, as defined by the Circles of Care.
-And the best part: the families served at the point of care by a local church may never even know what CarePortal is!
+The result of this is a network of diverse organizations and individuals, each playing a key role that empowers this critical mission, as defined by the Circles of Care (right).
+And the best part: The families served at the point of care by a local church may never even know what CarePortal is!
 This article provides direction and clarity on where each role fits and what their responsibilities are.
+The following perspectives (and their associated roles) are outlined below: |

 - Local Implementing Partners